 All bamboos spread via rhizomes, stem-like extensions that run horizontally underground and sprout roots below and new plant shoots above.
-Running bamboos are monopodial and have long rhizomes that are quick to spread horizontally, clumping bamboos (sympodial) have shorter rhizomes that stay closer to their point of origin and do not spread so rapidly.
+Running bamboos are monopodial and have long rhizomes that are quick to spread horizontally.
+Clumping bamboos are sympodial and have shorter rhizomes that stay closer to their point of origin and do not spread so rapidly.
 While clumping bamboos tend to grow outward from a central plant, running types quickly extend across a lawn or garden and pop up where you may not want them.

-It is easy to see why running bamboos would be considered good candidates for the classification, "invasive plants."
-It is also easy to see why most people new to growing bamboo choose to grow one of the clumping bamboos.
+With this in mind, it's easy to see why running bamboos are often classified as invasive plants.
+It's also easy to see why most people new to growing bamboo choose to grow one of the clumping types.

-The following are examples of clumping bamboo plants:
+There are a few commonly grown types of clumping bamboo plants:

 - Fargesia nitida